 That was all designed to prop up the Obama economy, which was never good.

-So they the Fed was constantly trying, you know, to stimulate the economy, keeping interest rates artificially low.
+So the Fed was constantly trying to stimulate the economy, keeping interest rates artificially low.

-And you know, if I don't give economic advice, but if you want my humble opinion, you might want to consider if you're thinking about buying a house or refinancing a house, you might want to do it now because probably the trend as the economy gets stronger, probably interest rates are gonna go back to what their more natural number would be.
+And if I don't give economic advice, but if you want my humble opinion, you might want to consider, if you're thinking about buying a house or refinancing a house, you might want to do it now because probably the trend as the economy gets stronger, probably interest rates are going to go back to what their more natural number would be.

 Then you got fears of inflation.

-You know, that's uh it's it's cyclical, but it's um, you know, there's nothing bad about the stock market as it did, and then and then seeing the adjustments that we have seen shaking out as uh as individuals as you know, these hedge funds, some take profits, you know, they want to pull it out, but that that money will be reinvested.
+And then seeing the adjustments that we have seen shaking out as individuals, as these hedge funds, some take profits, you know, they want to pull it out, but that money will be reinvested.

 Also, we have repatriation opportunities that are going to help the economy as well.

-Uh there is a political poll, political morning console poll that shows the president's approval rating now making steady progress towards the magic 50% mark.
+There is a political poll, Political Morning Console poll that shows the president's approval rating now making steady progress towards the magic 50% mark.

-And uh at that point during the 2014 midterm election, Democrats held the three-point lead in the generic ballot according to real clear politics.
+And at that point, during the 2014 midterm election, Democrats held a three-point lead in the generic ballot, according to Real Clear Politics.

-Nine months later, the GOP picked up nine seats on the generic ballot right now.
+Nine months later, the GOP picked up nine seats.

-Republicans only trail by four points, so you're seeing a sharp rise in the approval ratings for both Trump and the GOP Congress.
+So you're seeing a sharp rise in approval ratings for both Trump and the GOP Congress.

-We've gone over and and done great comparisons of those in the workforce versus those that work for government and a better deal that government workers get.
+We've gone over and done great comparisons of those in the workforce versus those that work for government and the better deal that government workers get.

-And I don't think if you're gonna work in the government where it is a certain public service aspect to it that you should be making more with people that have similar jobs in the private sector.
+And I don't think if you're going to work in the government where there is a certain public service aspect to it, that you should be making more with people that have similar jobs in the private sector.

 That's not something I buy.